iwantmyname/blog/preview/2014-10-16-an-interview-with-dan-tocchini-founder-and-ceo-of-the-grid.md

 And that wraps it up (I'll spare you the pleasantries).
 [The Grid](https://thegrid.io/)'s v1 release is currently scheduled for late Spring 2015, but you can be a "Founding Member" right now, which locks you in at $8/mo (instead of $25/mo), seven custom sites, and a few other nifty perks.

 It's the future, y'all.
+Embrace it.

 ***

-Also, don't forget to watch the promo video.
+Before you go, don't forget to watch the promo video.

 {% include youtube.html id="OXA4-5x31V0" %}